Ultimate Guide Chapter Preview

 In our Daily Plug, we will actually recommend how much of your bankroll should be “exposed” on a given slate.
 You should never be going into a slate blindly entering contests for a random percentage of your bankroll -- there should be reasons for every decision you make in DFS, including your finances.

-Here are just some of the factors to take into account when determining how much of your bankroll you should play on a given slate:
+Here are just some of the factors to consider when determining how much of your bankroll you should play on a given slate:

 Size of the slate